tkn-tub/ns3-gym/src/wifi/doc/wifi.rst

 be successfully received.
 See `"Yet Another Network Simulator"
 <http://cutebugs.net/files/wns2-yans.pdf>`_ for more details.

-The PHY layer can be in one of three states:
+The PHY layer can be in one of five states:

 #.
 TX: the PHY is currently transmitting a signal on behalf of its associated
    MAC
 #.
 RX: the PHY is synchronized on a signal and is waiting until it has received
    its last bit to forward it to the MAC.
 #.
-IDLE: the PHY is not in the TX or RX states.
+IDLE: the PHY is not in the TX, RX, or CCA BUSY states.
 #.
+CCA Busy: the PHY is not in TX or RX state but the measured energy is higher than the energy detection threshold.
+#.
 SLEEP: the PHY is in a power save mode and cannot send nor receive frames.

 When the first bit of a new packet is received while the PHY is not IDLE (that is, it is already synchronized on the reception of another earlier packet or it is sending data itself), the received packet is dropped.
-Otherwise, if the PHY is IDLE, we calculate the received energy of the first bit of this new signal and compare it against our Energy Detection threshold (as defined by the Clear Channel Assessment function mode 1).
+Otherwise, if the PHY is IDLE or CCA Busy, we calculate the received energy of the first bit of this new signal and compare it against our Energy Detection threshold (as defined by the Clear Channel Assessment function mode 1).
 If the energy of the packet k is higher, then the PHY moves to RX state and schedules an event when the last bit of the packet is expected to be received.
-Otherwise, the PHY stays in IDLE state and drops the packet.
+Otherwise, the PHY stays in IDLE or CCA Busy state and drops the packet.

 The energy of the received signal is assumed to be zero outside of the reception interval of packet k and is calculated from the transmission power with a